obsidianmd/obsidian-help/en/Plugins/Daily notes.md

 > [!tip] If you prefer to have your daily notes in a separate folder, you can set the <u>New file location</u> under plugin options to change where Obsidian creates new daily notes.

-> [!example]- Automated note sorting
+> [!example]- Automatic subfolders
+> You can automatically organize your daily notes into folders using the **Date format** feature.
+>
-> You can automatically organize your daily notes into folders using the **New File Location** feature.
-For instance, if you set the file location as `Journal/YYYY/MMMM/YYYY-MMM-DD`, your notes will be created as `Journal/2023/January/2023-Jan-01`.
+> For instance, if you set the file location as `Journal/YYYY/MMMM/YYYY-MMM-DD`, your notes will be created as `Journal/2023/January/2023-Jan-01`.
 >
 > You can explore more formatting options on the [momentJS](https://momentjs.com/docs/#/displaying/format/) documentation site.